es-repo/better-unit-tests/InCSharpWithXUnit/docs/README.md

 ## Projects

 A project under test has a corresponding unit test project.
-If a project is named `{ProjectName}` then the unit test project is named `{ProjectName}.Tests`.
+If a project is named `{ProjectName}`, then the unit test project is named `{ProjectName}.Tests`.

-To test not only `public` but `internal` code add following into project file:
+To test `internal` code add the following to the project file:

 ```XML
 <ItemGroup>